vigorousnorth/MaineCampaignFinance2018/readme.md

 `> tenrows <- data18[0:10, 2:5]`

-But, since you’re working with a different dataset, I’ve attached that data as a CSV to this email (sample.csv).
-Save that file in whatever working directory you’re in, then use read.csv:
+But, since you’re working with a different dataset, I’ve attached that data as a CSV that [you can download from this repository](https://github.com/vigorousnorth/MaineCampaignFinance2018/blob/master/sample.csv).
+Save that file in whatever working directory you’re in, then use `read.csv`:

 `> sample <- read.csv("sample.csv", header=TRUE)`